Dates26/04/1913 - 03/11/1913

-In 1913, the Belgian city of Ghent hosted a World Expo in the Sint-Pieters-Aalst district, a spot now occupied by the ‘Citadelpark’.
+In 1913, the Belgian city of Ghent hosted a World Expo in the Sint-Pieters-Aalst district, on a site where the city's Citadelpark and Miljoenenkwartier are now situated.
 The idea of a World Expo in Ghent came from the success of the city’s Provincial Exhibition in 1899, as well as the desire to compete with Liège, which organised an Expo in 1905.

 The Expo site covered 130 hectares, making it larger than any Expo previously held in Belgium.
 The major European nations, the United States, Canada, Argentina and Persia all participated with their own pavilions, and other countries were present in the International Hall.
 The British and French pavilions were the most prominent of the 24 international pavilions.